drmuttik/hivemonitor/README.md

 (with Amazon links valid in Nov 2024) and how sensors can be fitted into a hive.

 It is possible to run the system without a hub by directly receiving Bluetooth data on your smartphone.
 It works but, apart from not being able to automate the system, you would lose an ability to monitor the hives' when you are not in the vicinity.
-I found that a statonary hub located closer to the hives is pretty useful even before automation is added.
+I found that a statonary hub located closer to the hives
+(inside your house, of course; in my case it is near the window looking onto the hives, about 30m from them) is pretty useful even before automation is added.

 ### Steps listed in the ["hivemonitor.pdf"](hivemonitor.pdf) include:
   - procuring sensors and a "mini-hub" (directly from switch-bot.com or via Amazon)